arturoburigo/mlb-strikeout-predictor/README.md

 ### Data Collection
 - Automatic collection of strikeout odds from BettingPros API
+- Web scraping of Betano odds data with Selenium
+- Automatic merging of scraped data with existing betting data
 - Processing of historical pitcher data
 - Integration with team strikeout statistics